VolodymyrGalushka/tomato-sabai/README.md

 Sabai Technology

 Sabai Technology reserves the right to enforce our trademarks, and patented VPN interface.
 Free for individual public use.
-Business or distribution should contact Sabai Technology for licensing.
-Development forks should use other graphics / logos / names to avoid trademark infringement.
+Business or distribution should contact Sabai Technology for licensing.Development forks should use other graphics / logos / names to avoid trademark infringement.
 Sabai Techology's work is released under the Apache v2 licence.

                                  Apache License
                            Version 2.0, January 2004